 CDCP clients must be informed about any fees that are not covered by the CDCP before they receive care.
-Services and fees can be validated through Electronic Data Interchange (EDI), Sun Life Direct, or by calling the call centre at 1-888-888-8110.
+Services and fees can be validated through Electronic Data Interchange (EDI), the Sun Life Direct coverage look-up tool, or by calling the call centre at 1-888-888-8110.